bluenote-1577/skani/README.md

 skani dist sketch_folder/genome1.fa.sketch sketch_folder/genome2.fa.sketch
 ```

 `sketch` computes the sketch (a.k.a index) of a genome and stores it in a new folder.
-For each file `genome.fa`, two new files `genome.fa.sketch` and `genome.fa.markers`
+For each file `genome.fa`,  the new file `sketch_folder/genome.fa.sketch` is created.

-are created in the output folder.
-The .sketch files can be used as drop-in substitutes for fasta files.
+The `.sketch` files can be used as faster drop-in substitutes for fasta files.

+A special file `markers.bin` is also constructed and used specifically for the `search` command.

 ### skani dist - simple ANI/AAI calculation